 What Happens When Storm Anxiety Goes Untreated?

-Just like any other problem, storm anxiety may exacerbate when left untreated.
+Just like any other problem, storm anxiety may be exacerbated when left untreated.
 For example, a dog that started with mild issues, when left untreated, can exhibit destructive reactions such as destroying furniture and running away.

 What could start as some whining or hiding could lead to your dog seriously injuring themselves, especially if they are left alone or locked up.